NerdFNY/psc/README.md

 CT-Net: transfer content with specific mechanisms;

 ## Note
-we will release our code and pretrained model after publication.
+Our paper has been accepted by TMM.
+We will release our code soon.

 ## Example
 ![image](img/1.gif)